tkmr-akhs/ja-nist-sp-800/160v1/3-System-Security-Concepts.md

 * Leverages security and other specialties to address all feasible solutions

 [^48]: It is important to understand the context in which the term system security requirement is being used in this publication.
 For example, due to the complexity of system security, there are several types and purposes of system security requirements (Section 3.8 and Appendix C).

 [^49]: The term risk treatment is used in [4] and defined in [28].

+> [!NOTE]
-SECURITY – AN EMERGING PROPERTY OF AN ENGINEERING PROCESS A system is engineered to achieve a capability driven by stakeholder mission and business needs.
+> **SECURITY – AN EMERGING PROPERTY OF AN ENGINEERING PROCESS**
+> > A system is engineered to achieve a capability driven by stakeholder mission and business needs.
 Security is an emergent property of a system that is achieved through a principled engineering process that reflects the stakeholder’s protection needs and concerns.
 The engineered security capability contributes to the overall system capability that satisfies stakeholder mission and business needs.
 No system can provide absolute security due to the limits of human certainty, the uncertainty that exists in the life cycle of every system, and the constraints of cost, schedule, performance, feasibility, and practicality.
 As such, trade-offs made routinely across contradictory, competing, and conflicting needs and constraints are optimized to provide adequate security.
+>
+>